Ratimon/haskell-abstract-algeba-practice/README.md

 > **Note**💡

 >  We will run into infinite computation if we give the full list of all data types eg. Real Numbers

+3. Define the relationship between the set of transcendental numbers and the set of complex numbers in terms of subsets.
+Is it a proper subset?